What is asthma?

-If asthma is not well controlled, simple things like exercise, weather changes, cold air and emotion (showing strong feelings like laughing and anger) can trigger asthma symptoms in an irritated lung.
+If asthma is not well controlled, simple things like exercise, weather changes, cold air and emotion (showing strong feelings like laughing and anger) can trigger asthma symptoms in irritated lungs.

 Your child may have additional problems that can make asthma worse or harder to control.
-For example, gastroesophageal reflux can make the lungs more twitchy and tight.
+For example, gastroesophageal reflux disease (GERD) can make the lungs more twitchy and tight.

-Asthma can affect anyone; young or old, male or female, and people of all races and ethnic backgrounds.
-When one or both parents have asthma, a child has a greater chance of also having this lung disease.
-Still, many children develop asthma even though there is no family history of the disease.
+Asthma can affect anyone — young or old, male or female, and people of all races and ethnic backgrounds.
+When one or both parents have asthma or allergies, their child has a greater chance of also having asthma.
+Still, some children develop asthma even though there is no family history of the disease.

 The number of children with asthma continues to rise worldwide.
-We don't know why this is happening even though many asthma experts are doing research to try to find out.
-Some of the reasons for the increase may be that asthma is better recognized and diagnosed than in the past; increased air pollution; homes with less ventilation, more moisture, more indoor pets, and children spending more time indoors.
+We don't know why this is happening even though many asthma experts are researching to find out.
+Some of the reasons for the increase may be that asthma is better recognized and diagnosed than in the past; increased air pollution; homes with less ventilation and more moisture; more indoor pets; and children spending more time indoors.

 Signs and symptoms of asthma